 defined (Windows) system wide.
 They must not be confused

-thread).
+threads).
 A same process can have several different handles

 on the same kernel object.
 The handles can be defined as